-Rocky Mountain Power requests price increase
+Rocky Mountain Power requests rate hike for Wyoming customers

 by Rocky Mountain Power